GianpaoloPascasi/pack-challange/README.md

 # What I hadn't time to do and other ideas

-## Multitenantcy
+## Multitenancy
-About multitenantcy this service could be replicated (both apis and database instances) for every provider (Pack or other companies) to avoid overloading one service with massive multimedia uploads
+About multitenancy this service could be replicated (both apis and database instances) for every provider (Pack or other companies) to avoid overloading one service with massive multimedia uploads
 (maybe a provider is migrating all it's content in a couple of days and overloads the traffic).
 Multitenancy can also be useful to segregate data for every provider/customer if needed or to sell the service as a "white label" product but at the same time it can became difficult to aggregate data between tenants for usage statistics.

 ## Handle heavy multimedia traffic